mmreader method to open a file and further use the read method to read frames: % open file

 % sure to close the writer

-Here I will note the way in which the arguments of the avifile function are avifile .
+writer = close (writer); avifile function are avifile .
 The first argument is the name of the file, then the arguments go in pairs — first the name of the parameter, then the value.
-In the above example, the avifile function avifile in addition to the file name, also passes the compression parameter with the value XVID.
+In the above example, the avifile function avifile in addition to the file name, also passes the compression parameter with the value XVID.movie function to play videos.
+More to the point: the array should consist of structures, one of the members of the structure is the cdata field that stores the bitmap of the image, and the second is the colormap field that stores the palette for the indexed color image: %% reading video

 filename = 'd: \ test \ 1.avi';